 In this way, it is a very versatile card, as it can be used for all government related services and programme.

 Availing of Subsidies:

-The Aadhar card permits the holder to avail of all government subsidies he/she is eligible for, without the need to register and enrol for these separately.
+One of the most important uses of Aadhar card is that it permits the holder to avail of all government subsidies he/she is eligible for.
 Since the government already has all the necessary data on a particular individual, they need only produce their Aadhaar card in order to avail of the various subsidies or programmes.

 The government has so far introduced schemes whereby the Aadhar can be linked to a bank account and LPG connection so individuals can receive their LPG subsidy directly into their bank accounts.
 This also negates the possibility of the funds being misappropriated or of individuals making fraudulent claims in order to claim benefits.

 Ease of Availability: